 It is also worth pointing out that the examiner is not assessing your opinions, morals or decisions.
 In fact, the examiner can only assess how you say something and is not really interested in what you say.

 This section takes about three and a half minutes and is designed to show how you can describe some kind of situation either ongoing or past or perhaps a wish or plan for the future.
 You will be given a card with a topic and some questions using ‘wh…’ words to prompt you, some paper and a pen or pencil.

 You should make notes on the paper provided which remind you what you were going to say in answer to each ‘wh…’ word.
 The examiner will tell you that you should talk for between one and two minutes, that you can take notes, and that you have one minute to prepare.

 Make good use of that minute.
 Write only short notes containing keywords to help you remember against each section.
 This is then your plan.
 The examiner will tell you that you now have two minutes to talk about the topic on the card and that he/she will let you know when to stop.

 You should say:

 You will need to say about 250 words to get to band seven or more.
 This is about the length of an essay, so the planning is important to help you remember.
 It is a good idea to base the response on true events or your own plans for the future.
-Stories and things which you don’t really know about are much harder to keep going for enough time.
-Ideally you should be rounding off when the examiner indicates that time is up.
+Stories and subjects which you don’t really know about are much harder to keep going for enough time.
+Ideally, you should be rounding off when the examiner indicates that time is up.

 It’s important to keep on topic and not to repeat yourself.
 To get higher grades you will need to demonstrate a wide range of grammatical structures and vocabulary.
 Try never to repeat a word if you know another that means the same thing.
 For example, if talking about ‘soldiers’ say ‘troops’, ‘ground forces’, ‘infantry’ or ‘armed personnel’.